neurite/debian-setup/docs/0300-nvidia.md

 #### Versions

-It is **important** that the CUDA toolkit is supported by a compatible graphics driver.
+It is important that **CUDA toolkit is supported by a compatible graphics driver**.
 Here is a table copied from NVIDIA's release nots of [CUDA toolkit components](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html#major-components):

 | CUDA Toolkit                | Linux x86_64 Driver Version | Windows x86_64 Driver Version |
 |-----------------------------|-----------------------------|-------------------------------|